 What’s the point?
 Well, different blockchains offer different functionality.
 And they can’t talk to each other.
 The Bitcoin blockchain doesn’t know what’s happening on the Ethereum blockchain.
 However, with wrapped tokens, there can be more bridges between different blockchains.

 Ever found it frustrating that you can’t use BTC on Ethereum?
-ETH on Binance Smart Chain?
+ETH on BNB Smart Chain (BSC)?
 Coins that exist on a given blockchain can’t be simply transferred to another.

 Wrapped tokens are a way to circumvent this limitation and use non-native assets on a blockchain.